CONSULTATION FEE RANGE

-This is, of course, great news for the thousands of individuals in the state suffering from a qualifying condition (such as pain, anxiety, PTSD, etc.).
+This is, of course, great news for the tens of thousands of individuals in the state suffering from a qualifying condition (such as pain, anxiety, PTSD, etc.).
 Now, quick and easy access to high-quality medicinal cannabis is a genuine possibility.

-This article explains everything you need to know about how to get medical marijuana in Oklahoma.
+This article explains everything you need to know about how to get an OK medical card.
 It includes information on the application process, the doctor recommendation forms, and the required fees.
-First, however, let’s check out the general cannabis laws in OK.
+First, however, let’s check out the general cannabis laws in Oklahoma.